-Update your toolbox with three easy ways math technology activities can simplify math workshop and your station rotation.
+Update math workshop in your classroom with technology!
+In this post, I share three easy ways math technology activities can simplify math workshop and your math station rotation.

-Math stations are one of the most successful tools for the classroom.
-And, if you read my blog for a while, you know I write about math stations often. ;o) But, scouring through resources to plan station activities is a challenge, especially after a long week when you’re ready to go home.
+Math stations are one of the most successful tools for the classroom!
+(And if you read my blog for a while, you know I write about math stations often. 😁) But, scouring through resources to plan station activities is a challenge, especially after a long week when you’re ready to go home.

-With an organized station set-up, I only needed to “drag and drop” activities into my math station rotation; however, it’s daunting to look for new practice and challenge activities each and every week.
+Admittedly, when you’re first starting out, it’s daunting to look for new practice and challenge activities each and every week.
+But, with an organized station set-up, I only needed to “drag and drop” activities into my math station rotation planning sheet to prepare for each week.

 At the time, my class had access to a small number of computers, so I started plugging-in a fun and engaging online activity for students to complete at one of the stations.
-Online math games became my go-to resources.
-Over time, I even created a list of over 100 games the students could play to review our fourth-grade math skills.
+This was such a success that online math games became my go-to resource!
+Over time, I even created a list of over 100 games, via my classroom website, students could play to review our fourth- and fifth-grade math skills.

-Technology offers great opportunities to extend student learning and engage them in a way that paper-and-pencil tasks can’t; however, there is more than one way to integrate technology into the math classroom.
+Technology offers great opportunities to extend student learning and engage students in a way paper-and-pencil tasks can’t.
+The best part– there is more than one way to integrate technology into the math classroom.

 Three Math Technology Activities

-Students love to play games on the computer.
+Students love to play games on the computer!
 In fact, they devour them!
-And, there are hundreds available to use.
+And, good news, there are hundreds available to use.
 If you are fortunate to have iPads in your classroom, there are also dozens of math apps, many of them free, to use in the classroom as well.

 Need website ideas?
 Check out some of my students’ favorites below.